DUI Lawyer in Charlotte, NC Bill Powers | Criminal Defense

 At his law office, Bill regularly updates his law partner, Charlotte native John Landreth, on seminar speakers and presentations from out-of-state legal seminars.

-Bill spends the most time as a teacher, assisting the law firm’s associate Megan Powell, to assure that both criminal attorneys are able to deliver the same level of dedicated legal services to the clients of Powers Landreth PLLC.
-Both Megan and Emily have built their own “circle of friends” both from their law school days, and since each of the North Carolina attorneys began making court appearances across the criminal courts of North Carolina.
+Bill spends the most time as a teacher, to assure that the criminal attorneys are able to deliver the same level of dedicated legal services to the clients of Powers Landreth PLLC.

 These connections and relationships, when added to the partners’ networking efforts, build a labyrinth of goodwill for Powers Landreth PLLC.